ozzy045/bootcamp-app/README.md

 # App Provisioning and Deploying
 * Use ISAC to provision the infrastucture to azure cloud - [Terraform](https://github.com/ozzy045/Terraform.git)
-* Use Configuration Management to deploy the app to azure cloud - [Ansible](https://github.com/ozzy045/Ansible-New.git)
+* Use Configuration Management to deploy the app to azure machines - [Ansible](https://github.com/ozzy045/Ansible-New.git)

 # Node.js Weight Tracker